run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 | Run:ai 2.15    | 1.25 through 1.28  | 4.11 through 4.13 |
 | Run:ai 2.16    | 1.26 through 1.28  | 4.11 through 4.14 |

-!!!
-Note
-    Run:ai allows scheduling of Jobs with PVCs.
-See for example the command-line interface flag [--pvc-new](../../../Researcher/cli-reference/runai-submit.md#new-pvc-stringarray).
-A Job scheduled with a PVC based on a specific type of storage class (a storage class with the property `volumeBindingMode` equals to `WaitForFirstConsumer`) will [not work](https://kubernetes.io/docs/concepts/storage/storage-capacity/){target=_blank} on Kubernetes 1.23 or lower.

 For an up-to-date end-of-life statement of Kubernetes see [Kubernetes Release History](https://kubernetes.io/releases/){target=_blank}.

 #### Pod Security Admission